jpritikin/coach/content/docs/psychedelics/cannabis.md

 ## References

 [^russo2019]: Russo, E. B. (2019).
-The case for the entourage effect and conventional breeding of clinical cannabis: No “strain,” no gain.
-Frontiers in Plant Science, 9, 1969.
+The case for the entourage effect and conventional breeding of clinical cannabis: No “strain,” no gain. *Frontiers in Plant Science, 9*, 1969.

 [^russo2006]: Russo, E., & Guy, G. W. (2006).
-A tale of two cannabinoids: the therapeutic rationale for combining tetrahydrocannabinol and cannabidiol.
-Medical Hypotheses, 66(2), 234-246.
+A tale of two cannabinoids: the therapeutic rationale for combining tetrahydrocannabinol and cannabidiol. *Medical Hypotheses, 66*(2), 234-246.

 [^zeyl2020]: Zeyl, V., Sawyer, K., & Wightman, R. S. (2020).
 What do you know about Maryjane?
-A systematic review of the current data on the THC: CBD ratio.
-Substance Use & Misuse, 55(8), 1223-1227.
+A systematic review of the current data on the THC: CBD ratio. *Substance Use & Misuse, 55*(8), 1223-1227.